omidarmat/onLearn/c.md

 gcc reaction_control.c pitch_motor.c engine.c after_burner.c -o launch
 ```

 The compiler will run the preprocessor, compiler and assembler for each source code file, even the ones that have not changed.
 This will then generate an **object code** for each file.
 If a file has not changed, its object code will not change also, so the same object code would be generated again, which is not necessary.
-Anyways, after generating all the object codes, they will all be passed to the compiler for the **linking** process, where object codes are linked to produce a final executable file.
+Anyways, after generating all the object codes, they will all be passed to the compiler for the **linking** process, where object codes are **linked** to produce a final executable file.
 Now during development, when you change some small code in just one file, you don't want to regenerate object codes for all the files.
 The solution to this problem is to save copies of object codes during the compiling process and use them in the next compiling process if their source files have not changed.
 So generating object files will be done only for files that have changed.
 Then the liking process will be done again to recreate the final executable file.
 So, as a general solution, how do you tell GCC to save the object codes somewhere?
 And then how do you tell it to link the object files as a separate command?

+> How does the linker work?
+Once you initiate the command to compile you code, the compiler works out what needs to be done to join some files together and then calls the linker.
+The linker stitches pieces of compiled code together, a bit like a telephone operator.
+The old telephone operators would patch calls from one location to another so the two parties could talk.
+An object file is like that.
+An object file might need to call a function that is stored in some other file.
+The linker link together the point in one file where the function call is made to the point in another file where the function lives.

 1. Compile source codes into object files: To do this you can use this command to compile all source codes (`.c`) into object codes: